-Does the popular, natural skincare brand, Kiehl’s test their products or ingredients on animals? or is Kiehl’s cruelty-free in 2019?
+Does the popular, natural skincare brand, Kiehl’s test their products or ingredients on animals? or is Kiehl’s cruelty-free?

 Is Kiehl’s Cruelty-Free?

-Kiehl’s is not cruelty-free in 2019; Kiehl’s products are currently sold in-stores in mainland China where animal testing is required by law for all imported cosmetics.
+Kiehl’s is not cruelty-free; Kiehl’s products are currently sold in-stores in mainland China where animal testing is required by law for all imported cosmetics.

 It should also be noted that Kiehl’s is owned by L’Oreal, a parent corporation that continues to test on animals.